The key stages in drawing up an effective Car Policy

 Questions to ask yourself :

-• Is a vehicle an essential part of their job?
+• Is a vehicle essential to their job?

 • How many years of driving experience do we need to offer a vehicle to an employee?
 Do we agree to provide vehicles for recent drivers?

-• Do they suffer from a disability that could prevent them from driving with peace of mind?
-Should the risks be assessed in advance?
+• Do they suffer from a disability that could prevent them from driving with complete peace of mind?
+Should the risks be assessed beforehand?

 • Should they sign a charter of good conduct with clear guidelines?

-For most car fleets, the choice of vehicles will be based on several criteria: price, taxation, safety and the environment.
-However, the image conveyed by the vehicles must also be taken into consideration.
+For most car fleets, the choice of vehicles will be based on several criteria: price, taxationsafety and the environment.
+But it is also important to consider the image projected by the vehicles.
 Companies that deploy a fleet of electric company cars can benefit from a return on investment in terms of their reputation.
-Sustainable commitment has a positive impact on the image a company projects to its customers and suppliers, as well as to its employees.
+Sustainable commitment has a positive impact on the image that a company projects to its customers and suppliers, as well as to its employees.

-For example, the Paris City Hall has chosen to support the French automotive sector and show its commitment to ecology by ordering hundreds of Renault Zoé.
+For example, the Paris City Hall has chosen to support the French automotive sector and show its commitment to the environment by ordering hundreds of Renault Zoé.

-By 2021, 21 French companies, including Schneider Electric and Capgemini, have joined the fleet energy transition program.
+By 2021, 21 French companies, including Schneider Electric and Capgemini, have joined the fleet energy transition programme.

 Questions to ask yourself :

-• Are certain types of vehicle excluded from the choice list (e.g. luxury or diesel vehicles) and should they be?
+• Are certain types of vehicle excluded from the choice list (for example, luxury vehicles or diesels) and should they be?

 • Are certain makes of car excluded?